silentorb/web-dev-guidelines/server.md

     * Good: `app/run`
 * A web app should not use CORS to communicate with its own servers
 * All web services should support CORS
+* Static content should not be served through Node.js, unless it is reverse-proxying a service that requires specialized business logic such as advanced authorization
+    * Instead, use a service like S3+Cloudfront

 ## Database

-* When querying data from a SQL database, perform all filtering in SQL, not server code.
+* When querying data from a SQL database, most filtering should be perfomed in SQL, not server code.
 Performing the filtering in SQL is:

     * More performant